Investing in Morocco

 Who this is for: For international clients seeking a Moroccan legal partner for ongoing business law matters.

-Nerra Law Firm is a Morocco business law firm advising foreign investors on corporate law, contracts, tax coordination, compliance and disputes.
+Law firm in Morocco advising international companies and foreign investors on corporate law, company formation, contracts, tax, compliance and disputes.

+Our role is to translate Moroccan legal requirements into practical decisions for foreign boards, founders, legal departments and investment teams.
 We advise on corporate documents, commercial contracts, governance, legal due diligence, regulatory questions, local representation, negotiations and pre-litigation strategy.
-The approach is practical, bilingual and oriented toward decisions investors must actually make.

 Frequently asked questions